killthebuddh4/gadfly/README.md

 What do the actors at either end of the process do?

 I just need to think a little bit harder, bottom up, about these ideas.
 Gonna sleep on it.

+2024-04-09-00

+Quick note: there's actually 2 kinds of queries:

+- one analogous to name resolution
+- one analogous to "what am i supposed to do"

+In a `block` the thing you're supposed to do sometimes depends on what to do next, but not always. sometimes you're computing a value to be used later on, sometimes you're just generating a side effect.